When do you invoice a client?

 When working on mid to large size projects this is the method of invoicing we prefer most.
 When managing mid size projects we’ll usually invoice the first 50% upon contract approval and the second 50% when handing over the final deliverables.
 For larger projects we like to break that into thirds, creating a milestone middle payment based on a deliverable.
 This method of invoicing equally incentives both you and the client and helps you both regulate cash flow (which is also a factor for them as much as it is for you).
 Periodical invoicing keeps the project moving along at a good pace and maintains accountability on both sides.
 Though you may still have delays getting that final payment, it’s nice to have already received the majority of it by then end of the project.
 And if you’d like, you can even hold the final deliverables ransom for that final payment, a tactic which is far more idealistic than practical, especially if you are nice guys like us.

-Whichever method you decide to use, be sure to have a solid contract in place.
+Whether you choose to invoice before or after the work is completed, be sure to have a solid contract in place.
 Otherwise, clients will take advantage of you.
 And even if you do have a contract, protect yourself with good invoicing methods and by holding out on deliverables until getting paid (if you can).
 Because even if you do have a signed contract, the cost in time and money chasing that money down can often be more than what you are owed.
+On a side note, check out Intervals’ invoicing support for general help and tips on how to invoice clients and creating a hassle-free invoicing process.

 Anyone want to share their experiences — both horror and success stories are welcome — about invoicing clients and getting paid?